Opened 5 years ago

 Change History (14)

-comment:1 follow-up: Changed 5 years ago by perost
+comment:1 by Per Östlund, 5 years ago

 From a language point of view there's no issue with this, the inner iterator will simply shadow the outer and any references to i in the inner for-loop will refer to the innermost iterator.
 Most programming languages allow variables to be shadowed, so there's nothing odd about that.